 - How often will you post?
-Top brands publish around 78 videos per month, so frequency is key for a successful channel.
+Top brands publish around two to four videos per month, so frequency is key for a successful channel.

 - Your videos shouldn’t be overly promotional, but featuring a watermark or logo, along with an end screen, are effective, yet minimal branding tactics.

 - Your YouTube channel shouldn’t be an island.
 Combine your videos into your overall marketing strategy, including your social media channels, your blog, and even on your landing pages.